weston-29/mango-moon/README.md

-## Project title

-Mango Moon
+## Mango Moon

 ## Team members

-Liam Wilbur and Weston Keller
+Weston Keller and Liam Wilbur

 ## Project description

 A 70s Arcade Lunar Lander game with a twist... players activate the thrusters of their Mango Lander using their voice!
 The custom controller allows precise rotation of the lander, which allows players to attempt landings on various plateaus, craters, and lunar surfaces.
 Hardware uses a rotary encoder and KY-038 sound sensor for I/O, and a vibrating disc motor for haptic feedback.

-## Member contribution
+## Member Contributions

-Weston: Player physics/movement, Mango Lander / Moon / Explosion pixelart and animation, Bitmap reading functions, Start/Win/Crash/OOB/Fuel Empty State control flow & display screens.
-Modeled and 3D printed controller from scratch.
+Weston: Player physics/movement library, Core graphics libraries/framebuffer handling, pixelart bitmap reading functions and animation, game state control flow & display screens.
+Keyboard and controller GPIO firmware.
+Modeled and 3D printed controller.

-Liam: Trig tables, Rotary Encoder + Player rotation Logic, Mountain Drawing + Landing Zones, Framebuffer/Redraw Issues, Zoom In Screen when near Landing Zone, Aesthetics, Game State Control
+Liam: Trig tables, Rotary Encoder + Player rotation Logic, Mountain Drawing + Landing Zones, Framebuffer/Redraw Issues, Zoom In Screen when near Landing Zone, Game State Control

 ## References